How long does it take to get a credit card?

 Aim for instant approval

-Despite its name, instant approval doesn’t mean approval is guaranteed.
+Despite its name, instant approval doesn’t mean approval is always guaranteed.
 Instead, it refers to how quickly you may receive a decision after applying.

 Get a card with instant access